Call for Nominations

 PCA committee members review and endorse nominations for support.
 The PCA Education Foundation Board of Directors makes the final determination regarding the selection of each fellowship.
 Final award determinations are tentatively scheduled not later than June with award notifications immediately thereafter.

-Submittals with detailed descriptions of the proposed project should be sent via e-mail to:
+Submittals with detailed descriptions of the proposed project should be sent via e-mail with a subject heading of "Fellowship" to:

 Steven H. Kosmatka